belastingdienst/opr-paas/docs/core_concepts/paas.md

 - apiVersion, kind (as needs to be defined for every other k8s resource)
 - metadata.name, which is unique (cluster-wide)
 - spec.requestor, which is an informational field representing the requestor of this PaaS, for administrative purposes
-- quota, which sets the amount of quota for all namespaces that are part of this PaaS (capability namaspaces excluded)
+- quota, which sets the amount of quota for all namespaces that are part of this PaaS (capability namespaces excluded)

 Additionally the following optional settings can also be defined: